rdtsc/codeeval-solutions/readme.md

 ### Testing

-As per CodeEval's setup, use at least GCC 4.8.1.
+As per CodeEval's setup, use at least GCC 4.8.1 and Python 3.2.3.

 #### C99
 ```bash